Clearing Up Misconceptions about Spray Foam Insulation

 More isn’t necessarily better.

-“With traditional insulation like fiberglass or cellulose there will be a lot of airflow through these materials,” said Jacob Stacy, customer concierge at RetroFoam of Michigan.
+“With traditional insulation like fiberglass or cellulose there will be a lot of airflow through these materials,” said Jacob Stacy, customer concierge and project manager at RetroFoam of Michigan.
 “This leads to a sizeable amount of heat and central air loss.”

 Misconception: Foam Insulation is Way More Expensive than Fiberglass or Cellulose